ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-RBASHScripting.md

 > ## Coding Challenge - Conditional Statements Part 3
 >
-> Write R and BASH code for the following compound IF...
+> Write BASH code for the following compound IF...
 THEN...
 ELSE conditional statement output:
 >
 > **Pseudocode**
 > 1. Assign x the value of 7